sequelize/sequelize/README.md

 ## Finding some objects ##

 OK... you can define classes and associations.
 You can save them.
-You would probably like to get them from the databse again :) Easy:
+You would probably like to get them from the database again :) Easy:

     Project.find(123, function(project) {
       // project will be an instance of Project and stores the content of the table entry with id 123